 BROADENING PARTICIPATION POSTER HALL

-Explore a collection of posters that features DR K-12 projects focused on broadening participation in STEM education research and development.
+Explore a collection of broadening participation poster that features DRK-12 projects focused on broadening participation in STEM education research and development.

 RESOURCES FOR BUILDING PARTNERSHIPS

 Partnerships are a key component for broadening the participation of underrepresented groups in STEM fields.
 They involve diverse groups of stakeholders, such as universities, industry, nonprofit organizations, schools/districts, community centers, or museums, collaborating in a variety of different ways.
 Minority Serving Institutions (MSIs) are one stakeholder example.
-These include Historically Black Colleges and Universities (HBCU), Hispanic Association Colleges and Universities (HACU), and Tribal Colleges and Universities.
+These include Historically Black Colleges and Universities (HBCU), Hispanic-Serving Institutions (HSI), and Tribal Colleges and Universities (TCU).
 Partners such as these are uniquely positioned to provide researchers and developers with information about target populations; inform research questions; assist with culturally responsive project design, implementation, and evaluation; and aide in dissemination and outreach.
-The lists below provide the names and locations of MSIs, along with links to STEM-related programs within these institutions.
+The lists below provide the names and locations of these institutions.
 We encourage you to research the programs at MSIs to gain a sense of the work being done within those communities, and to explore possibilities for collaboration.

 - The Research-Practice Partnership (RPP) Toolkit